jameslittle230/jameslittle-dot-me-eleventy/content/pages/books.md

 - Homegoing - Yaa Gyasi
 - Thoughts Without a Thinker - Mark Epstein
 - How to Win Friends & Influence People - Dale Carnegie
+- How to be an Antiracist - Ibram X. Kendi

 ## 2019